Bridge: Play Online for Free (Solo & Multiplayer)

 What is a trick, and what is the dummy?

 A trick is a round where each player plays one card.
-The highest card wins the trick.
+The highest card of the led suit wins it, unless someone plays a trump.
 The dummy is the declarer's partner.
 After the opening lead, dummy's cards are placed face-up on the table and played by declarer.

 What is a contract and how is declarer determined?